rootware/lattice_evolution/README.md

-# (In Progress) Lattice Evolution Code
+# Shaken Lattice Statistical Analysis (Rust version)
-Rust version of the kind of research projects I do in C++ and ML.
-Exact physics and other constraints are different from the research code.
+This project began as a learning experience: to code the C++ version of the SLI in Rust.
+However, this has since become the main code for generating momentum probabilities as
+- Implemented multithreading, so faster runs
+- Was able to do more precise runs, and hence do faster comparisons between JSD plots.